Panels¶

 Panel Export Feature¶

-- Click the export icon in the top-right corner of the panel
+- Click the ⋮ menu in panel header

 Export Formats¶